Earl of Portarlington: Earls of Portarlington (1785)

-Present peer
+Previous peer

-George Dawson-Damer, 7th Earl of Portarlington (born 10 August 1938) is the elder son of Air Commodore George Lionel Seymour Dawson-Damer, Viscount Carlow, and his wife Peggy Cambie.
+George Dawson-Damer, 7th Earl of Portarlington (10 August 1938 – 6 October 2024) was the elder son of Air Commodore George Lionel Seymour Dawson-Damer, Viscount Carlow, and his wife Peggy Cambie.
 He was educated at Eton College and was Page of Honour to Queen Elizabeth II between April 1953 and February 1955.
 In 1956 he was commissioned as a Second Lieutenant into the Irish Guards.
 On 4 July 1959 he succeeded to the peerages.
 In 1965 he was a director of G. S. Yuill and Company in Sydney, Australia.

 On 26 July 1961 he married Davinia Windley, a daughter of Sir Edward Henry Windley and Patience Ann Sergison-Brooke, and they had four children: